wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/database-output.rst

 .. note::

-     OSSEC must be compiled with the database type that is to be used.
+    Wazuh must be compiled with the database type that is to be used.

 .. topic:: Default value